-This recipe has been a family favorite for years!
-In fact, it is one of the first recipes I posted here but I think it’s time to shake the dust off and put it center stage.
+This Mexican Rice recipe has been a family favorite for years!
+In fact, it is one of the first recipes I posted here and one of the first recipes my husband taught me to make when we got together.

 I’ve seen this recipe discussed in online communities and while everyone said it was delicious some insisted it should be called Spanish Rice instead of Mexican Rice.
 If you have time to kill, feel free to google the difference, everyone has an opinion and everyone insists they are right.

 This recipe was adapted from the recipe my husband grew up eating.
 When I started making it I removed the oil and started measuring the ingredients.
 At the time we lived in the South where Tex-Mex reigns.
 You can add optional veggies like onion, peas and carrots.
 I usually leave them out due to forgetfulness and ease.

 I love adding cilantro though!
 Some people hate cilantro and that’s OK, it doesn’t need it.

 When we started eating plant-based, I started making this with brown rice.
 It takes about 40 minutes to cook brown rice.
 Lately I’ve been making it with white rice because it cooks in only 20 minutes!